nickpharrison/htmlfy/README.md

-# htmlpm
+# fnhtml
-Tool to prettify or minify HTML.
+Functions to format HTML.

 Currently in development.
 Install and usage coming soon!